clocklabiitgn/M1_Plant_Circadian_Network_Architecture/README.md

 ## Background

-The circadian clock of *Arabidopsis thaliana* is driven by interlocking transcription–translation feedback loops involving four gene clusters:
+The Arabidopsis circadian clock is driven by interlocking transcription-translation feedback loops.
+This model captures core clock components, the photomorphogenesis pathway (PhyA, PhyB, CRY1, COP1 and its complexes), and downstream outputs (PIF transcription factor, hypocotyl elongation).

 | Symbol | Genes          |
 |--------|----------------|